Xcasdfas/Adversarial-Robustness-of-Open-source-AI-Models-and-Fine-Tuning-Chains/README.md

 ![Prompt](images/Prompt.png)
 ### **Figure: Prompt**

-## Analysis of Frequently Used Upstream Models for Text Classification
+## Analysis Of Frequently Used Upstream Models For Text Classification

 In this section, we further analyzed which models are more frequently used as upstream models for text classification.
 Model reuse is prevalent on Hugging Face (HF), with 1\% of models being reused at least once.
-Table \ref{tab:upstream_model} shows the top 10 most popular models used as the upstream ones in the model chains on HF, Where the "Downstream (\%)" column indicates the number of downstream models fine-tuned by the current model and the corresponding proportion of all upstream-downstream model pairs where the model is identified as upstream, ''Downstream Task'' indicates the downstream task where upstream models are most commonly applied, and ''Downloads (Ranking)'' shows the numbers of downloads and rankings of these models.
+Table 1 shows the top 10 most popular models used as the upstream ones in the model chains on HF, Where the "Downstream (\%)" column indicates the number of downstream models fine-tuned by the current model and the corresponding proportion of all upstream-downstream model pairs where the model is identified as upstream, ''Downstream Task'' indicates the downstream task where upstream models are most commonly applied, and ''Downloads (Ranking)'' shows the numbers of downloads and rankings of these models.
 According to ''Downstream (\%)'', the top 10 (2.20\% of all reused text classification models) most popular upstream models contribute 30.93\% of model reuse for text classification on HF.
-The result is similar to the analysis in download volume (details in Section \ref{sec:rq1.1_result}), both conforming to a certain degree of the long-tail effect.
+The result is similar to the analysis in download volume, both conforming to a certain degree of the long-tail effect.
 This phenomenon also emphasizes the importance of assessing the reliability of a few core models, as their potential vulnerabilities could significantly impact a wide range of downstream applications.
 ![tab1](images/tab1.png)
-### **Tabel 1: THE MOST POPULAR UPSTREAM MODELS IN THE MODEL CHAINS ON HF**
+### **Tabel 1: The Most Popular Upstream Models In The Model Chains On HF**

-## Selection Criteria and Details of Selected Models and Chains
+## Selection Criteria And Details Of Selected Models And Chains
 In this section, we detail the chain and model selection process conducted to investigate the adversarial robustness of open-source models (RQ2) and the robustness changes during model fine-tuning (RQ3).
 First, of all the constructed model chains, we filter them by following criteria:
 (1) all the datasets for model training or fine-tuning on the chain should be declared to guarantee the selected subjects are of higher description quality, and (2) all the models on the chain should own at least 30 downloads to ensure that the subjects have a certain level of popularity.